peterhartree/notes/src/fragments/catastrophic-vs-existential-risk.md

 * Our ability to recover from catastrophes is very uncertain.
 What seem like “merely” catastrophic events may actually be existential.
 Global catastrophes such as a great power war or extreme climate change may be among the largest “existential risk factors”.
 * Timing: you might think that better opportunities to work on existential risk lie in the future, and that we already have plenty of resources to spend on them (such that saving to spend on existential risk mitigation seems less attractive than spending on catastrophic risk mitigation).
 * Complementarity: there might be less of a trade off between the two issues than one might suppose: many global catastrophic risks seem to be existential risk factors.
 Ord expresses concern about complacency here, though (see Appendix 2).
+* Neglectedness: what are the best estimates for global resources allocated to catastrophic risk mitigation?

 ### Theoretical / procedural considerations
 * Simple expected value may be pragmatically inappropriate for thinking about existential risk.
 Issues here:
-	* Low probability of extreme outcomes
+	* Low probability of extreme outcomes.
 	* Managing ongoing risk of ruin.
 		* @TODO I have Gigarenzer / Taleb evolutionary rationality stuff in mind here; flesh this out
 	* There are [various reasons](https://blog.givewell.org/2011/08/18/why-we-cant-take-expected-value-estimates-literally-even-when-theyre-unbiased/) it’s unwise to take expected value calculations literally.